 Rab Microlight Alpine Jacket - Women's

-The Women's Rab Microlight Alpine Jacket is among the most durable pieces we've ever reviewed, and now with a few detail-oriented updates, it's even more comfortable than before.
-Now with a polymer (instead of wire) hood brim, the folks at Rab have also updated the piece's fit, expanding the chest box and tapering the sides.
+The Rab Microlight Alpine is one of the most durable pieces we've ever reviewed.
+Now, with a few detail-oriented updates, it's even more comfortable and functional than before.
+With the new polymer (instead of wire) hood brim, you don't look ridiculous when you forget to bend it into shape.
+The folks at Rab have also updated the jacket's fit, expanding the chest box and tapering the sides.
 This makes the jacket a little less boxy, which helps it transition from mountain to town activities.
-This piece is a bit heavier, but it seals out weather so well we think it's worth the few extra ounces.
-Filled with 750 fill power hydrophobic down, and with a Pertex exterior, it withstands moisture longer than most of the other jackets reviewed.
-Updated to include a stuff sack, you can easily pack it.
-As a reliable all-around performer, the Rab jacket earns our Top Pick for weather resistance and durability.
-This jacket will withstand a lot of use and abuse and will last.
+In this year's round of field tests, we noticed a lot of compliments around town, as well as in the mountains.
+It is sleek and sharp.
+This jacket is a bit heavier for its size, but it seals out weather so well we think it's worth the few extra ounces.
+We love the slightly longer arms, and the taper ensures the sleeves stay out of your way, even when rock climbing.
+The Microlight is light and compressible with 750 fill power hydrophobic down and stands up to light rain and wet snow better than most with its Pertex exterior.
+We appreciated the new stuff sack, which makes it easy to travel with, but we would have preferred it if it were girth hitched to the pocket so it won't fall out when we open the pocket.
+As a reliable all-around performer, the Rab jacket earns our Top Pick for Weather Resistance and Durability.
+This contender will be reliable from town to summit.
 This great hoody is also available in a jacket!
 If you're looking to ditch the hood, check out the Women's Rab Microlight Alpine Jacket.

-Read full review: Rab Microlight Alpine Jacket - Women's
+Read review: Rab Microlight Alpine Jacket - Women's

 Analysis and Test Results